Generation: Social generation

 Social generations are cohorts of people born in the same date range and who share similar cultural experiences.
 The idea of a social generation has a long history and can be found in ancient literature, but did not gain currency in the sense that it is used today until the 19th century.
-Prior to that the concept "generation" had generally referred to family relationships and not broader social groupings.
-In 1863, French lexicographer Emile Littré had defined a generation as "all people coexisting in society at any given time."
+Prior to that, the concept "generation" had generally referred to family relationships and not broader social groupings.
+In 1863, the French lexicographer Emile Littré had defined a generation as "all people coexisting in society at any given time."

 Several trends promoted a new idea of generations, as the 19th century wore on, of a society divided into different categories of people based on age.
 These trends were all related to the processes of modernisation, industrialisation, or westernisation, which had been changing the face of Europe since the mid-18th century.
 One was a change in mentality about time and social change.
 The increasing prevalence of enlightenment ideas encouraged the idea that society and life were changeable, and that civilization could progress.
 This encouraged the equation of youth with social renewal and change.
 Political rhetoric in the 19th century often focused on the renewing power of youth influenced by movements such as Young Italy, Young Germany, Sturm und Drang, the German Youth Movement, and other romantic movements.
 By the end of the 19th century, European intellectuals were disposed toward thinking of the world in generational terms—in terms of youth rebellion and emancipation.